TOPLLab/topllab.github.io/warduino/guide/plugin.md

 # VS Code Plugin

 ::: warning
-The VS Code plugin has not yet been published.
+The VS Code plugin has not been published yet.
+Look out for it in the VS Code Marketplace!
 :::